Rayna Rapp: Education and career

-Rapp received her PhD from the University of Michigan in 1973 after completing her Bachelor's (with honors) and master's degrees from 1964-1969, each in Anthropology.
-After obtaining her PhD, Rapp continued her academic career at the New School For Social Research from 1973-1998, where she chaired the Anthropology department and founded and chaired the Graduate Program in Gender Studies and Feminist Theory.
+Rapp received her PhD from the University of Michigan in 1973 after completing her bachelor's (with honors) and master's degrees from 1964 to 1969, each in anthropology.
+After obtaining her PhD, Rapp continued her academic career at the New School for Social Research from 1973 to 1998, where she chaired the anthropology department and founded and chaired the graduate program in gender studies and feminist theory.
 She published Testing Women, Testing the Women in 1999 after fifteen years of field work during her time there.
-In 2001, Rapp became a professor of Anthropology at New York University, acquiring the role of Associate Chair of the Department in 2010.
-She served on the Executive Board of the American Anthropological Association from 2012-2015.
+In 2001, Rapp became a professor of anthropology at New York University, acquiring the role of associate chair of the department in 2010.
+She served on the executive board of the American Anthropological Association from 2012 to 2015.

 Rapp has spoken at multiple universities and conferences around the United States and Europe, including the University of Texas at Austin, University of Kentucky, and the MacLean Center for Clinical Medical Ethics.

 Rapp has also acted as mentor and advisor to feminist anthropologists Khiara Bridges and Elise Andaya.

 Rapp believes "there is 'a widening chasm' between the medical-scientific utopian dreams of human perfectibility and the public's understanding of human diversity and impairment".
 Her work in both genetics and reproduction has resulted in extensive research into multiple reproductive technologies, including amniocentesis and non-invasive prenatal diagnosis tests.
 Rapp stresses the "highly stratified and gendered benefits and burdens" these types of technologies carry and the audience they are marketed to.
 Rapp has extended this work to examine how human disability intersects with prejudice, diversity, and "discrimination based on racial-ethnic, class, national, religious, and gendered backgrounds".
 Her current project is projected to concern the relationships between neuroscience, disability, neurodiversity, familial structures, and activism.